'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 One of them is in intensive care, while the others are being evaluated.

-Three other injured children who need more critical care were sent to the Cité-de-la-Santé Hospital in Laval.
+Three other people who need more critical care were sent to the Cité-de-la-Santé Hospital in Laval.
 Officials there said one child died and the others are under observation.

 The hospital also went into code orange and doctors came in early to deal with the crisis.